In Memory of Dmitry Petrov. An Incomplete Biography and Translation of His Work

 By summer 2012, over a hundred arson attacks had taken place targeting police stations and vehicles, military enlistment offices, cars belonging to state officials, and construction equipment intended to destroy forests.
 The Black Blog reported many of these actions, including some claimed by additional groups that Dmitry reportedly participated in, such as Anti-Nashist Action (countering the pro-Putin youth group, Nashi) and ZaNurgaliyeva (likely an ironic reference to then-Minister of Interior Rashid Nurgaliyev, a former KGB functionary).

 On June 7, 2011, for example, an improvised device exploded beside a traffic police post at kilometer 22 of the Moscow Ring Road.
-The Anarchist Guerilla group claimed responsibility with a video of the explosion on the Black Blog. to the Anarcho-Communist Combat Organization, Dmitry participated in this action.
+The Anarchist Guerilla group claimed responsibility with a video of the explosion on the Black Blog.
+According to the Anarcho-Communist Combat Organization, Dmitry participated in this action.

 DENIS: We are descending from the crossing over the Moscow Ring Road.
 It’s almost light now.
 Some pensioner is already here walking his dog.
 I must say, according to our experience of night outings, this category of citizens is one of the very first to appear on the city streets in the morning.
 They say that in old age people sleep very little.
 Although our faces are covered, I still feel anxiety—after all, a witness can remember something.
 Of course, this is complete madness—to return to a failed bomb, and even in the light, in full view of the whole neighborhood.
 But so much effort has been expended—it is impossible to leave with nothing.